dmhernandez2525/DRY_Dry/src/docs/contributing/testing.md

 #### `data-testid`

-DRY favours dealing with instances of rendered React components, your tests will work with actual DOM nodes.
-The utilities this library provides facilitate querying the DOM in the same way the user would.
-Finding form elements by their label text (just like a user would), finding links and buttons from their text (like a user would).
+DRY favors dealing with instances of rendered React components, your tests will work with actual DOM nodes.
+The utilities this library provides facilitate querying the DOM in the same way the user would and finding form elements by their label text (just like a user would), finding links and buttons from their text (like a user would).
 It also exposes a recommended way to find elements by a `data-testid` as an "escape hatch" for elements where the text content and label do not make sense or is not practical.

 ## Test development